 - It is possible to embed magnetorquers that can be configured to provide different levels of torque and power consumption in order to comply with different mission profiles.

-Traditionally CubeSats did not have deployable arrays to generate more power for advanced missions or more power-hungry payloads.
+Traditionally smaller satellites have not had deployable arrays to generate more power for advanced missions or more power-hungry payloads.

-Today, due to advances in new technology and electronic minitiarisation, it is possible for CubeSats to use various deployable solar array solutions.
+Today, due to advances in new technology and electronic minitiarisation, it is possible for smaller satellites to use various deployable solar array solutions.

 Such technology typically utilises a ‘hold down and release mechanism’ using a spring-loaded slider that ensures safe and effective hold down functionality for the deployable panels.